 At the bottom of the well.

-Seeps under the edges of the doors
+Seeps from the sills of doors

-The still desire of the effigies draws me.
+The motionless desire of effigies moves me.

 Encrusted upon black bones